sharma-vidhi/StarbucksApp-DesignPatterns/README.md

-# CMPE 202 - Team Project - Starbuck Mobile App on Processing
+# Starbuck Mobile App on Processing

 The idea is to leverage the individual project implementation and re-build the Starbuck Mobile App on processing with animation UI.